osm-search/Nominatim/VAGRANT.md

 Yes, Vagrant and Virtualbox can be installed on MS Windows just fine.
 You need a 64bit version of Windows.

+##### Will it run on Apple Silicon?

+You might need to replace Virtualbox with [Parallels](https://www.parallels.com/products/desktop/).
+There is no free/open source version of Parallels.

 ##### Why Monaco, can I use another country?